 - Invitation (for visa or residence permit)

-- Reference from the UL, about the place in UL residence hall (if necessary for visa and residence permit)
+- Reference from the UL about the placement in the UL residence hall (if necessary for visa and residence permit)

-After completing the above requirements, you can move to STEP 3
+After completing the above requirements, the applicant can proceed to Step 3

-After receiving a positive answer from the UL coordinator (acceptance letter), you need to take care of your education document legalisation (certification of document authenticity).
+After receiving acceptance letter from the UL coordinator, the applicant completes the education document legalisation (certification of document authenticity).
 The documents (original diploma and transcript) must be legalised according to Hague Convention on Legalisation of Foreign Public documents.
-Remember – legalisation of documents is not a notarial act.
-Here you can find more information about process of legalisation.
+Legalisation of documents is not a notarial act.
+More information about process of legalisation is available here.

-P.S.
-Legalisation of documents is recommended already before applying for studies, but it certainly must be completed before applying for visa & residence permit.
+NB!
+It is recommended that the applicant completes legalisation of documents before applying for studies, and this task certainly must be concluded before applying for visa and residence permit.

-EU citizen has to apply for the registration certificate in person at the Office of Citizenship and Migration Affairs (OCMA) in Riga within 90 days as of the first day of entry, if a Union citizen resides in the Republic of Latvia for longer than 90 days counting from the first day of entry.
-Here is more information about necessary documents.
+EU citizen must apply for the registration certificate in person at the Office of Citizenship and Migration Affairs (OCMA) in Riga within 90 days as of the first day of entry, if EU citizen resides in the Republic of Latvia for longer than 90 days counting from the first day of entry.
+More information about the necessary documents is available here.

-Citizens from visa-free countries (Albania (only holders of biometric passports), Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina (only the holders of biometric passports), Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Honduras, Hong Kong, Korea, Israel, Japan, Macao, Macedonia (only for holders of biometric passports), Malaysia, Mauritius, Mexico, Montenegro (only the holders of biometric passports), Monaco, New Zealand, Nicaragua, Northern Mariana Islands, Panama, Paraguay, San Marino, Seychelles, Saint Kitts and Nevis, Serbia (only for holders of biometric passports), Singapore, Taiwan (only the holders of passports which include identity card number), Uruguay, the USA, The Vatican and Venezuela) in order to receive a residence permit have two options: to apply for residence permit by themselves after arriving to Latvia, or the international coordinator at the UL can do that before the arrival of student to speed up this process.
-More information about the necessary documents.
+Citizens from visa-free countries (Albania (only the holders of biometric passports), Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina (only the holders of biometric passports), Brazil, Brunei, Canada, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Honduras, Hong Kong, Korea, Israel, Japan, Macao, Macedonia (only the holders of biometric passports), Malaysia, Mauritius, Mexico, Montenegro (only the holders of biometric passports), Monaco, New Zealand, Nicaragua, Northern Mariana Islands, Panama, Paraguay, San Marino, Seychelles, Saint Kitts and Nevis, Serbia (only the holders of biometric passports), Singapore, Taiwan (only the holders of passports, which include identity card number), Uruguay, the USA, The Vatican and Venezuela) have two options to receive a residence permit: to apply for a residence permit themselves after arriving to Latvia, or entrust this process to the international coordinator at the UL before the arrival of student, thus ensuring a more prompt procedure.
+More information about the necessary documents is available here.

-Citizens of other countries that require additional assessment.
-There is a list of countries whose citizens require an additional assessment for issuing a visa or a residence permit.
-The citizens of these countries must apply for residence permit and visa by themselves at the Embassy of Latvia in their country of origin or at the embassy of other country entitled to issue visas of Latvia.
-The University has no such authority.
-Here is more information about the necessary documents.
+Citizens of other countries requiring additional assessment.
+The countries whose citizens require an additional assessment to receive a visa or a residence permit are stipulated in legislation.
+The citizens of these countries must apply for residence permit and visa personally at the Embassy of Latvia in their country of origin or at the embassy of another country entitled to issue visas of Latvia.
+The University has no authority to undertake this process.
+More information about the necessary documents is available here.